Hanteng X5: Interior

-The interior of the Hanteng X5 features a three-spoke steering wheel, an 8.8-inch (223.5-mm) floating multimedia LCD screen, solid wood trim and chrome-plated metal trim decorated door panels and center console.
+The interior of the Hanteng X5 features a three-spoke steering wheel, an 8.8-inch (223.5-mm) floating multimedia LCD screen, as well as wood and chrome trim on the door panels and center console.

 Powertrain

 The Hanteng X5 is powered by a 1.5-liter turbocharged four-cylinder petrol engine with 150 hp and 215 Nm, mated to a five-speed manual transmission or a CVT.

 Hanteng X5 EV

 A pre-production electric version called the Hanteng X5 EV was revealed in 2018 previewing an electric version of the Hanteng X5.